 Salt to taste

-Heat the oil and when hot add the whole garam masala.
-When it splutters, add the onion and fry until light brown.
-Add the finely chopped ginger and garlic and fry until they brown slightly.
-Then add the coriander, cummin, turmeric and chilli powders.
+Bring the oil to medium high heat and when hot add the whole garam masala.
+When it splutters, add the onion and fry for 10 minutes until light brown.
+Add the ginger, garlic and fry until they brown slightly.
+Then add the coriander, cumin, turmeric and chilli powders.
 Fry for 10 minutes stirring constantly.
 Don’t let the masala stick to the bottom of the pan, add water if necessary.

-Now add the mince and cook, stirring violently to avoid lumps.
-Once its browned all over, add half a cup of water and leave to simmer for 20 minutes or until cooked.
+Mix in the tomato pure.
+Lower the flame, mix in the yoghurt and simmer for 5 minutes.
+Whack the flame up again, tip in the mince and cook, stabbing vigorously to avoid lumps.
+Once its brown all over, add half a cup of water and leave to simmer for 20 minutes.

-When cooked add the peas, coriander leaves and garam masala powder.
+When cooked add the peas and garam masala powder.
 Mix it in adding salt to finish.

 The dish should be moist but without gravy.
 Serve with pitta bread, rotis or parathas.
 Also great with dal and rice.